jinuhwang/dejavu-2/README.md

 - Tests:
   - Run all: `pytest -q`
   - Parity tests validate training/inference consistency and state-dict mapping on CPU; Triton tests run on GPU when available.

+## Slim Checkpoints (Default)

+- By default, checkpoints keep only trainable layers (decision/restoration/blobnet) plus optimizer/scheduler states.
+- Base model weights are not saved (reconstructed from `base_model_name` on Hugging Face).
+- Turn off if you need full checkpoints: `checkpoint.save_trainable_only=false`.

 ### 1. Prerequisites
 #### 1-1.
 Clone and build docker image